- Accounting Malpractice (4)

 It is a fundamental part of our civil justice system that for every wrong, there should be a remedy.
 It is simply incompatible with this concept of ordered liberty that an injured party be deprived of a remedy.
 Where one party has deprived another of the evidence necessary to establish a fact in dispute, they have wronged that party, whether they are a plaintiff or a co-defendant.
 For that reason, it is important that Illinois courts recognize a cause of action for spoliation.

 Disclaimer: This blog post is intended for educational purposes and does not in any way constitute legal advice.
-If you are in need of formal legal advice, please contact one of the attorneys at Power Rogers & Smith, P.C. at 312-236-9381.
+If you are in need of formal legal advice, please contact one of the attorneys at Power Rogers & Smith, L.L.P. at 312-236-9381.